myrrlyn/oeuvre/words-of-oztrakos.md

 of the other, and knew that they were not alone.
 And one camp rejoiced that they were not alone in the barren plain, yet the other camp wept that they were forever separated from their kin.
-The camp that rejoiced left messages of hope for the camp that wept, the camp that wept left messages of sorrow.
+The camp that rejoiced left messages of hope for the camp that wept; the camp that wept left messages of sorrow.

 The Sun turned, and with it turned the twilights in which the clans dwelt.
 The clans grew, and continued to leave messages for the other, and in time agreed to